 Jackson Hole Mountain Resort Terrain Overview

-Jackson Hole Mountain Resort's slopes see on average 459 inches (181 cm) of snowfall a year.
-That is almost 38 feet a year!
+Jackson Hole Mountain Resort's slopes see on average 458 inches (11.6 meters) of snowfall a year.
+That is almost 38 feet every year!

 Jackson Hole Mountain Resort Elevation

 Jackson Hole Mountain Resort has a summit elevation of 10,450 feet, or 3,185 meters.
 However, not all of that elevation is able to be skied.
 The base of the ski slope sits at 6,311 feet above sea level, creating a ski hill that is 4,139 feet (1,262 meters) high.
 This is referred to as the slope's vertical drop - or a measure of how high the skiable hill is.